Interviews

 AP: Would you like to wish something to your readers and AstrumPeople?

-I would love to close this interview with a quote of my mentor and guide for every aspect of my life, Bruce Lee:
+MP: I would say Thank You to AtrumPeople for this interview and thanks to everyone who will read it.
+I would love to close this interview with a quote from my mentor and guide for every aspect of my life, Bruce Lee:

 “Empty your mind; be formless, shapeless – like water.
 Now you put water into a cup, it becomes the cup, you put water into a bottle, it becomes the bottle, you put it in a teapot, and it becomes the teapot.
-Now water can flow or it can crash.
+Now water can flow, or it can crash.
 Be water, my friend.”

 Similar Posts: